-Details of F Risk ln herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG С3 Information security or not kept securely, or is lost Potential harm to data subjects through loss, release or corruption of personal data Reputational risk EH-BRM&D 5 5 4 20 (R) Regularly remind all managers, employees and members of their responsibilities for the use of and security of data.
+Details of F Risk In herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG C3 Information security or not kept securely, or is lost 2.
+Data is emailed to insecure Potential harm to data subjects through loss, release or corruption of personal data Reputational risk EH-BRM&D 5 5 4 20 (R) Regularly remind all managers, employees and members of their responsibilities for the use of and security of data.
 Prohibit using mobile devices to store or process sensitive or personal data unless device is encrypted.
 Encrypt lap tops and data sticks when they are used to store or process sensitive or personal data.
 Proper disposal of confidential waste.
 Updated IT User Security policy issued April 2015 to all staff and other people who access the councils systems (e.g. partners, contractors etc.) The council has achieved public sector network (PSN) & payment card industry (PCI) compliance The council has an ICT programme board, attended by LGSS IT.
 Corporate information assurance group Annual security report from LGSS IT Information risk policy and risk assessment Business continuity and disaster recovery arrangements Incident response plan and lessons learned 3 4 12 (A)

-Details of F Risk Inl nerent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG Failure of major contractor or legal challenge following an unsuccessful tender key contractors who may be vulnerable to market and economy factors.
+Details of F Risk In herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG C4 economy factors.
 2. In addition the number of legal challenges (and therefore injunctions preventing a contract award) is increasing due to the financial pressures and reducing workload 3.
-Key contractor goes into administration or an injunction is issued preventing the award of a 4.
-Cost and time to retender contract 5.
+Key contractor goes into administration or an injunction is contract 5.
 Cost and time to defend legal challenge EH-BRM&D 5 4 3 12 (A) Monitor major contractors for warning signs and make any necessary contingency plans.
 Recently put into practice and contingency plans tested.
 Ensure a robust procurement process is followed in accordance with the appropriate procurement regulations, NCC processes and best practice.
 NPS JV extended to include works division.
 This arrangement enables the JV to carry out work that was previously contracted to private sector.
 This approach is in line with the Council's operating model.
 This provides enhanced security over the supplier and increased direct control by the council.
 Contingency budget and allowance for failures within the calculation of prudent minimum balance of reserves More use of shared services reduces size and scope of contracts with private sector providers (eg ICT) Increased use of framework contracts increases resilience against contractor failure.
-3 3 9 (A) C5 fraudulent acts against the council, resulting in losses.
-2. Bribery Act 2010 came into force 1 July 2011 - lack of guidance or policies - council Loss of income or assets Adverse public opinion Effect on use of resources Increased costs of external audit Cost of investigation and rectifying weaknesses Prison CFO 5 3 3 9 (A) Internal audit Anti-fraud and corruption policy, Payment Card Industry security assessment to protect card payments, National Fraud Initiative, Whistleblowing policy Review and update as necessary policies and procedures.
+3 3 9 (A) C5 Loss of income or assets Adverse public opinion Effect on use of resources Increased costs of external audit Cost of investigation and rectifying weaknesses Prison CFO 5 3 3 9 (A) Internal audit Anti-fraud and corruption policy, Payment Card Industry security assessment to protect card payments, National Fraud Initiative, Whistleblowing policy Review and update as necessary policies and procedures.
 Assess risk of bribery, train staff and monitor and review procedures.
-Robust procurement procedures, e-tendering portal and governance by the procurement team Delegation procedures 2 3 6 (A) Chief finance officer Sep-15 Mar-16 G
+Robust procurement procedures, e-tendering portal and governance by the procurement team Delegation procedures 2 3 6 (A) Review needed of anti-fraud, whistleblowing and anti-bribery policies, Chief finance officer Sep-15 Mar-16 G